-Project helps states mine data to improve services for kidsAugust 26th, 2014 by Mike Krings in Health /
+Project helps states mine data to improve services for kidsAugust 26, 2014 by Mike Krings in Medicine & Health / Health

 When children are placed in foster care, the ultimate goal is to give them the best possible services to achieve permanency, either by returning them home or finding a stable, supportive home environment.
 A project directed by the University of Kansas School of Social Welfare has developed a Web-based reporting system that helps child welfare agencies know how well they are achieving timely permanency as well as many other performance metrics.
 The project is currently working with 12 states across the country.